 Let’s be honest, this is one of the main reasons people study in Europe – because it’s easy to travel to lots of countries.
 However, there is still some significant cost associated with travel, and it can be exhausting to go somewhere every spare second.
 I talked to a lot of people who tried to go to a new city or country every weekend and see everything there was to see.
 Based on that, I much preferred what I did.

 Most of my travel was around Provence and the Riviera – never more than an hour away from my town.
 For these trips, I usually took buses since with my student ID I was able to get very nice discounts (a trip to Marseille was 2 euros round trip).
 I did take the train to Avignon since it was a little further away, but this was the only day trip on which I took a train.
 The bus system between cities in France is excellent, and there were also a lot of opportunities to go with local travel companies or on class/program field trips.
-All of these were excellent and are covered in some of my other blogs (Avignon, Antibes, Arles, Around Provence, Provence, Marseille, and IAU).
 I enjoyed this travel since I got to see and experience the region I was living in.
 These trips were also cheap and easy to plan, so there was little headache about my budget or trying to catch a plane to get back to school on Monday.
 Though I did take one long trip over fall break, I’m trying to keep this post under 4000 words, so here’s just a link to that post.

 I took four long-weekend trips, and each was a little different.
 The first trip to Prague was one I took with my roommate.
 We left on Friday morning at 4 am and returned at 11 pm on Sunday night.
 The flights bracketing the weekend were more stress than I really wanted, but the trip itself was fun if a little rushed.
 To be honest, I don’t love these there-and-back trips to a different country.
 Although I loved Prague and am so grateful that I was able to go, it was a lot of money and stress for a trip so short that I didn’t really feel I got to experience the city.
 However, if you do want to see as many European cities as possible and have the budget, this kind of trip is doable, though it’s good to plan ahead what you want to see.